calagopus/website/web/docs/panel/extensions/concepts/email-templates.md

 ## Variables and Translations

 Every mail is rendered in the recipient's language.
 The template itself stays one HTML document.
-The wording that changes with the language lives in variables, small MiniJinja fragments the template references as <code v-pre>{{ vars.<name> }}</code>.
+The wording that changes with the language lives in variables, small MiniJinja fragments the template references as <code v-pre>{{ vars.&lt;name&gt; }}</code>.
 A variable has an English default and optional translated defaults.
 Operators can override any of them per language, or add their own, from the same admin page that edits the template.

 The easiest way to ship them is a directory of JSON files, one per language, embedded with [`include_dir`](https://docs.rs/include_dir) (a workspace dependency, add `include_dir = { workspace = true }` to your extension's `Cargo.toml`). `en.json` declares the variables and their English defaults, keyed by template identifier; every other `<language>.json` carries translations for the same keys.
 This is exactly how the panel ships its own defaults, so you can crib the layout from `shared/mails/variables/` in the panel source.